KasiePatricia/web3-training/documentation/WIBA/week-1.md

 **2. Ask More Questions**
 I hesitated to ask some questions during mentor sessions.
 Next week, I'll be more proactive - there are no dumb questions.

-**3. Connect With Other Mentees**
-I mostly worked solo this week.
-Collaborating with peers could expose me to different approaches and learning styles.

 **4. Read More Source Code**
 I should study more existing smart contracts to see how experienced developers structure their code.